EJL3/Triple_Heart/README.md

 # Triple_Heart
-A awesome and simple code which uses x-y plane to draw three interconnected hearts.
+A awesome and simple code which uses x-y plane to draw three interconnected hearts. code done with module 'Turtle graphics'